-While spreading out the \$26 million Equinox payment improves the Company's liquidity, material uncertainty remains in relation to the ability of the Company to achieve the operating results and necessary cash flow generation from the Mercedes in order to avoid seeking additional financing, which may give rise to significant doubt about the Company's ability to continue as a going concern.
-The Company is currently trying to raise funds in order to meet its short-term obligations and continue as going concern.
-The Company have also implemented a new mining plan to increase productivity and lower cost of sales by shifting to a bulk mining methodology.
-The

-Company expects to see positive results from operations from the 3rd Quarter 2023 onwards, leading to improved liquidity.
+While spreading out the \$26 million Equinox payment, pending approval from the Company's shareholders and TSX-V, improves the Company's liquidity, material uncertainty remains in relation to the ability of the Company to achieve the operating results and necessary cash flow generation from the Mercedes in order to avoid seeking additional financing, which may give rise to significant doubt about the Company's ability to continue as a going concern.
+On July 21, 2023, the Company raised CDN\$8.2 million (\$6.2 million) via private placements in order to meet its short-term obligations and continue as a going concern.
+The Company has also implemented a new mining plan to increase productivity and lower cost of sales by shifting to a bulk mining methodology.
+The Company expects to see positive results from operations from the 3rd Quarter 2023 onwards, leading to improved liquidity.

-These interim condensed consolidated financial statements do not include adjustments to the carrying values and classifications of assets and liabilities, which could be material should the Company be unable to continue as a going concern.
+The interim condensed consolidated financial statements do not include adjustments to the carrying values and classifications of assets and liabilities, which could be material should the Company be unable to continue as a going concern.